mxnrms/Children_Vocab_Development/README.md

 ## Overview

 This repository contains a paper that investigates the vocabulary development, specifically their production ability of vocabulary items, of children during their early years of life in American Sign Language.
 In this paper, I constructed a model to predict the amount of vocabulary items that a child can produce at a given age.
-The dataset about children's assessment of their vocabulary development throughout their ages, expressed in months, is available on the open database, [Wordbank](http://wordbank.stanford.edu/).
+The data used in this paper, about children's assessment of their vocabulary development throughout their ages, expressed in months, is available on the open database, [Wordbank](http://wordbank.stanford.edu/).

 ## File Structure